pyca/cryptography/docs/installation.rst

 development headers.

 You'll also need OpenSSL, which you can obtain from `Homebrew`_ or `MacPorts`_.
+Cryptography does **not** support Apple's deprecated OpenSSL distribution.

 To build cryptography and dynamically link it: